 About SKED

-SKED is a 39-year-old nonprofit Community Development Financial Institution that serves 45 counties in Southern and Eastern Kentucky.
-Its staff of professionals works with business owners, small and large, to identify financing solutions to fund their location, expansion, and working capital needs and provide them with the business counseling and training they need to succeed.
+SKED is a 40-year-old nonprofit Community Development Financial Institution that serves 45 counties in Southern and Eastern Kentucky.
+Its staff of professionals works with business owners, small and large, to identify financing solutions to fund their locations, expansions, and working capital needs, and to provide them with the business counseling and training they need to succeed.

 About Kentucky Small Business Development Center